 I don’t know about you, but I absolutely love color.
 I find anything containing vivid coloration, especially on a grand scale, whether in nature or man-made captivating, like bright blooms carpeting a hillside, murals spray painted on walls, and artistic structures radiating brilliance.
-All of these physical manifestations of chroma make me a happy camper and makes my kiddo wide-eyed with curiosity.
-So, it would come as no surprise that we’re always on the hunt for rainbow destinations within relative driving distance from our home in Los Angeles.
-And while our search didn’t necessarily uncover any Palmitas Murals (Mexico) or Bo Kaap houses (South Africa), we did manage to find some off the beaten path, vibrant and visually stunning landscapes and spaces in and near Southern California worth driving to.
-So gas up that car and juice up that camera and hit the road.
+All of these physical manifestations of chroma make me a happy camper and make my kiddo wide-eyed with wonderment and curiosity.
+So it would come as no surprise that we’re always on the hunt for rainbow destinations within relative driving distance from our home in Los Angeles.
+And while our search didn’t necessarily uncover any Palmitas Murals (Mexico) or favela paintings (Brazil), we did manage to find some awesome off the beaten path, vibrant and visually stunning landscapes and spaces in and near Southern California worth driving to plus one much further afield.
+So gas up the ride and juice up that camera and let’s hit the road.

 Salvation Mountain | Niland, CA

 Mosaic Tile House | Venice, CA

 Seven Magic Mountains | Las Vegas, NV

 Queen Califia’s Magical Circle Garden | Escondido, CA

 Gabba Alley Project | Los Angeles, CA